revarbat/snappy-reprap/README.md

 Under Windows, you'll probably have to open each `*_part.scad` and `*_parts.scad` file individually and manually export the STL files.

-Printing the parts
+Printing the Parts
 ------------------
 You will need to print out the following parts:

-|Count| Part File
+| Qty | Part File
 |----:|----------------------
 |   1 | cap\_parts.stl
 |   1 | drive\_gear\_parts.stl